Do you want to reduce your carbon footprint but don’t know where to start?

 Key Takeaway: To effectively combat climate change, individuals can donate money or time to reforestation initiatives.
 This has many benefits, including improving biodiversity, creating jobs and removing carbon from the atmosphere.

 By implementing these nine simple ways to reduce your carbon footprint, you can help mitigate climate change.
-We all have a responsibility to protect our environment, starting with making small changes today.
+We all are responsible for protecting our environment, starting with making small changes today.

 Visit the Emission Index blog to learn more about emissions, climate change, and how you can help protect our planet’s future.